 - a good level of physical fitness.

-For most branches of the armed forces, there are medical and eyesight requirements, and age limits.
+For most branches of the armed forces, there are also medical and eyesight requirements.
 Physical fitness with good sight and colour perception is needed.
-University liaison officers (ULOs) can give you up-to-date information and also give advice on vacation training, cadetships and familiarisation visits.
+University Liaison Officers (ULOs) can give you up-to-date information on this, and offer advice on vacation training, cadetships and familiarisation visits.

 Your careers service can give details of your nearest Army, Navy or Air Force ULO.

 Pre-entry work experience is not generally needed, but some training can be helpful with cadet and/or reserve forces as well as: